kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 ### Fin.

-The other projects showcased were also really, really great and funny.
+The other projects showcased were also really, really great (and funny).

 My particular favourite (and I believe what won first place in theme 1.) is a group of people that wrote an equivalent of the SEAtS app (an app the university uses to track attendance to lectures by having you write a unique code generated per lecture as proof of attendance, easily bypassed though since someone can just write the code in a groupchat).